12 steps? Did you think there were only three bases? How much do you know about developing a healthy lasting relationship?

 • You learn as much as you can about this person.

 4. HAND TO HAND

-• It may start with helping you up a staircase, or taking your hand while watching a movie or just walking.
+• It may start with helping you up a staircase, taking your hand while watching a movie or just walking.
 The contact is thrilling, sending shivers down your spine.
-How exciting is it when someone reaches for your hand the first time?
+How exciting is it when someone reaches for your hand for the first time?

 5. ARM TO SHOULDER

 • You are falling in love, finding one another interesting and comfortable.
-You are finding one another interesting, fun and you have the same goals in life.
+You are finding one another interesting, and fun and you have the same goals in life.

 • You are showing the world that you are together.